linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week.md

 ---
 aliases:
-- Alias_65_The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
+- The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
   Executives Swung From Hope to Despair in the Space of a Week.md
-- Example_Alias_The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week
+- The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week
 tags:
-- tag_example
+-
-- example_tag
+-
 title: The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
   Executives Swung From Hope to Despair in the Space of a Week
 ---
 # The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week

 The 40 top Bear Stearns Cos. executives listening to Alan Schwartz over lunch had spent the morning of March 13 watching the firm's stock plunge.
 Rumor on Wall Street had it Bear Stearns was strapped for cash.